Hunter Pence: Drafts and minor leagues

-Pence was drafted by the Milwaukee Brewers in the 40th round of the 2002 Major League Baseball Draft, but did not sign.
-In the 2004 Major League Baseball Draft he was drafted in the second round (64th pick overall) by the Houston Astros out of the University of Texas at Arlington.
+Pence was drafted by the Milwaukee Brewers in the 40th round of the 2002 Major League Baseball Draft but did not sign.
+In the 2004 Major League Baseball Draft he was drafted in the second round (64th pick overall) by the Houston Astros from the University of Texas at Arlington.
 He played the 2004 season with the single A Tri-City ValleyCats in Troy, New York.
-During that year, Pence, along with future major leaguer Ben Zobrist helped lead the 'Cats to a 50-win season in the New York–Penn League, the second-most in ValleyCats history.
-That year, the 'Cats defeated the Brooklyn Cyclones in the first round, but lost to the Mahoning Valley Scrappers in the league championship.
+Also in the same year, Pence, along with future major leaguer Ben Zobrist helped lead the 'Cats to a 50-win season in the New York–Penn League, the second-most in ValleyCats history.
+In 2004, the 'Cats defeated the Brooklyn Cyclones in the first round, but lost to the Mahoning Valley Scrappers in the league championship.

 In 2006 with the AA Corpus Christi Hooks, Pence batted .283/.357/.533 and hit 28 home runs, with 95 RBIs.
 He had 17 stolen bases, while being caught stealing only 4 times.

 In 2006, he was one of three outfielders named to the Baseball America Minor League All-Star Team.
 Pence began the 2007 season as the AAA Round Rock Express' center fielder, though he made a serious run to make the big league club out of spring training.